MuxuanHe/muxuanhe.github.io/README.md

 The `_layouts/home.html` layout defines the home page for this theme.
 An introduction to your research group or to yourself can be provided.
 The 'index.md' is the content on the home page.
+The '_data/settings.yml' manages what icons show at the bottom of the website.

 #### Publications